Introduction

 In this learning activity, you were introduced to pre-contact life in Canada.
 You also had a preview of some of the tools and processes you will be using in the course, including the inquiry process, historical thinking concepts, and primary and secondary sources of evidence.

-In the next learning activity, you’ll learn more about Indigenous society before Europeans arrived and some of their early contacts.
+In the next learning activity, you’ll learn more about Indigenous nations and communities pre-contact and explore some of their experiences with colonization.
 As you learn about this turning point in history, you’ll begin to use the tools of historians.